dell/csm-docs/content/docs/getting-started/helmmodules/observability/installer.md

   --help                                                      Help
 ```

-__Note:__ CSM for Authorization currently does not support the Observability module for PowerStore.
+__Note:__ Container Storage Module for Authorization currently does not support the Observability module for PowerStore.
 Therefore setting `enable-authorization` is not supported in this case.

 ### Executing the Installer

-To perform an online installation of CSM for Observability, the following steps should be performed:
+To perform an online installation of Container Storage Module Observability, the following steps should be performed:

 1. Clone the GitHub repository:
     ```bash